toolness/png-baker.js/README.md

 The file simply reads the chunks in a PNG file as per the [PNG specification][].
 It leaves all chunks untouched except for `tEXt` chunks, which it parses and exposes via an API.
-Clients can then manipulate this data and re-encode the baked PNG
+Clients can then manipulate this data and re-encode the baked PNG.

 The library requires support for [Typed Arrays][] and the [File API][].
 It has been verified to work on Internet Explorer 10, Safari 6